-The discount rate(s) used for the valuation should be indicated and the method used to select the discount rate(s) should be described in detail.
+The AAR should indicate the discount rate(s) used for the valuation and describe in detail the method used to select the discount rate(s).
 In particular, the selected discount rate(s) should be reduced by an explicit margin for expected credit-related events, including expected asset default.
 This deduction is in addition to the unexpected credit risks within the investment return rate margin.
-The Appointed Actuary should clearly document the rationale for the selections including where the explicit margin is zero.
-All supporting exhibits should be included in the AAR.
+The Appointed Actuary should clearly document the rationale for the selections, including where the explicit margin is zero.
+The AAR should include all supporting exhibits.